xjspin/ISSTAD/README.md

 torch==1.12.1+cu116
 tqdm==4.64.1

-The code runs on Windows or Linux systems with file systems on NTFS disks.
+The code is executable on Windows systems, and if running on Linux, it requires execution on a disk with an NTFS file system.
 Otherwise, the results may degrade, especially for the localization result on the MVTec AD dataset.

 ### Run
 MVTec AD dataset